bminer/node-blade/README.md

 - Nice error reporting to help you debug your broken templates
 - Command-line tool to compile/render templates (try `blade --help`)
 - Meteor smart package

-Blade does more than Jade, and it does less than Jade.
-Your Jade templates will probably need some modifications before they will work with Blade.

 Project Status
 --------------